MaSe69/dssb/md/20_Pandas/pandas_50_rows.md

 >
     row = df.loc["audi 100 ls"]

+### Read a cell by columns and index

-You can also get a cell in that row.
+You can also get any cell in that row when you specify the column name and the index.
 >
     myHorsepower = df.loc["audi 100 ls"]["Horsepower"]
     myHorsepower = list(df["Horsepower"]["MyCar2"])[0]

 The sequence of addressing a cell with 'loc' is [row][column], but without 'loc' is [column][row].

 ### Read rows by position